-Internally, the Pursuit III also shares many parts with its more expensive brother the Battle III.
-The main difference, the Pursuit III has a graphite body while the Battle is metal.
+Internally, the Pursuit III shares many parts with its more expensive brother the Battle III.
+The main difference is that the Pursuit III has a graphite body while the Battle’s body is metal.
 The Battle III is also available in a couple of smaller sizes making it more suitable for trout fishing.

 While I will not go as far to claim this reel is waterproof.
 It is certainly a lot more water resistant than the other reels in its price range.
 It is a good choice for fishing from kayaks or other small boats where the reel might get wet.